dhocker/wx_vlc_player/README.md

 ## Overview <a id="overview"></a>
 wxVLCPlayer is a simple media player based on Python, [wxPython](https://www.wxpython.org/) and [libVLC via python-vlc](https://www.videolan.org/vlc/libvlc.html).
-It was originally intended to be a simple MP3 player for macOS, but it can play most media supported by libVLC (including video files like .mp4).
+It was originally intended to be a simple MP3 player for macOS, but it can play most media supported by libVLC.
+The following list covers the more common media files.

+* .mp3
+* .wav
+* .aac
+* .mp4
+* .mkv

+wxVLCPlayer also supports nested .m3u playlist files.
+That is, a .m3u can include other .m3u files.
+Beware of recursion!

 ## License